-As well as supporting the development of artists’ ideas through print, Susie is keen to promote ‘participation in the arts’ as a preventative and rehabilitative experience.
-She has devised a number of workshops for Fermynwoods Contemporary Art in association with Northamptonshire Complementary Education Academy, working with young people disengaged from mainstream education.
-Susie was also commissioned by Arts and Minds in collaboration with the National Trust, as part of a ‘Children in Need’ funded project to devise and delivering a number of participatory workshops for children with mental health problems resident at the NHS Croft Child and Family Unit, Ida Darwin Hospital, Cambridge.
-These workshops took place outside; in a woodland area owned by the National Trust.
-Susie later became artist-in-residence at National Trust and worked alongside staff and volunteers, sharing her skills and knowledge, helping build habitats for wildlife and engaging visitors, community groups and schools with nature in a creative way.Within her own work, Susie is keen to push the boundary of print and combine traditional methods with contemporary techniques.
+As well as supporting the development of artists’ ideas through print, Susie is keen to support Art, Craft and Design education and recently she completed a PGCE in Art & Design at the Institute of Education, UCL.Within her own subject specialism, Susie is keen to push the boundary of print and combine traditional methods with contemporary techniques.
 Over the last 10 years she has extensively explored the potential of printmaking with photopolymer plates / Solarplate, a new form of printing for artists that is simple, safe and time effective.
 Solarplate describes the process of printing with light-sensitive plates that have been exposed to daylight or an artificial source of UV light and then developed in water.
 This new form of printmaking inspires curiosity and is appealing to a wide audience.
 As a member and delegate of Engage, Susie attended a peer sharing course as part of the Tate Exchange event at the Tate Modern in 2017.
 She was able to share her skills and knowledge with other artists and educators.
 Susie is a member of the Printmaker’s Council and regularly exhibits and sells her work both locally and nationally.
-She has prints in collection at the V&A Museum Print Archive department; Scarborough Museum Trust; Clare College, University of Cambridge; Camberwell College of the Arts and Nuffield Health Hospital, in Cambridge.
+She has prints in collection at the V&A Museum Print Archive department, Scarborough Art Gallery and Museum Trust and Nuffield Health Hospital, in Cambridge.